marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 CP4I_ENABLE_SERVICE_EVENTSTREAMS="true|false"
 ```
-With these values, the daffy engine will be able to install the version of Cloud Pak for Integration and prepare for the desired services.
+With these values, the Daffy engine will be able to install the version of Cloud Pak for Integration and prepare for the desired services.

 **ACEDESIGN** - App Connect Designer